 Goal 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.

- What can be observed, however, is that international corporations are increasingly dictating working conditions through globalization, ruthlessly exploiting people, and at the same time taking over or destroying smaller companies on a large scale.
+ What can be observed, however, is that international corporations are increasingly dictating working conditions through globalization, ruthlessly exploiting people, and at the same time, taking over or destroying smaller companies on a large scale.
 For example, the five largest Internet companies alone took over 436 companies worth $131 billion in the past ten years.
 The result is that ultimately only a handful of groups will remain.

 Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation